What you will get from this article:

 Mapping out your time

 Tony uses an exercise at one of his seminars where he has people break down everything they do in a week and map out the results using this chart.
 That’s everything, from procrastinating to eating meals to exercising to specific tasks at work.
-Better time management requires an accurate understanding of your current habits in order to find those extra hours.
+Better time management requires an accurate understanding of your current habits in order to find those extra hours and create time.
 You can do the same now – write down what you do during the week, rank it for enjoyment and value it adds to your life, then honestly calculate how many hours you spend doing that thing a week.

 Resource #3 for better time management:

 By honestly assessing what you’re doing and what it adds or takes away from your life, you now have the tools to make some lasting changes.
 These changes will give you those 5-10 hours a week you need to do the things you love.